-Seek urgent medical attention
+Seek urgent medical attention • if you notice possible signs of a blood clot that may mean you are suffering from a blood clot in the leg (i.e. deep vein thrombosis), a blood clot in the lung (i.e. pulmonary embolism), a heart attack or a stroke (see 'Blood clots' (thrombosis)

-- if you notice possible signs of a blood clot that may mean you are suffering from a blood clot in the leg (i.e. deep vein thrombosis), a blood clot in the lung (i.e. pulmonary embolism), a heart attack or a stroke (see 'Blood clots' (thrombosis) section below). - For a description of the symptoms of these serious side effects please go to "How to recognise a blood clot".
+For a description of the symptoms of these serious side effects please go to "How to recognise a blood clot".

 In some situations you need to take special care while using Gedarel or any other combined hormonal contraceptive, and it may be necessary that you are regularly checked by your doctor.
-If any of the following conditions applies to you, you must inform your doctor before starting to use Gedarel.